milosgajdos/gocv-playground/01_Basics/README.md

 ## Image type

 Every image read using OpenCV has a certain *image type*.
 Image type is not the same thing as Image Format (JPEG, PNG etc.).
-The type of the image is more related to things like color scheme etc. It's important to know the type of an image when accessing and manipulating image pixels.
+The type of the image is more related to things like color scheme etc. It's important to know the type of an image when accessing and manipulating image pixels using `gocv`.

 Finding out the image type is simple:
 ```go